MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/4-exercise-add-development-container.md

 ## View the Remote Indicator

-When the container is finished building, you can see that you are connected to the container by examing the Remote Indicator.
+When the container is finished building, you can see that you are connected to the container by examining the Remote Indicator.
+You should also now see your project files loaded in VS Code.

 1. Examine the Remote Indicator by viewing the bottom left-hand corner of VS Code.
-Notice that it now says, "Dev Container: Python3".
+Notice that it now says, "Dev Container: Python 3".

     :::image type="content" source="../media/remote-indicator.png" alt-text="Remote indicator with text that says dev container python 3":::

 > [!IMPORTANT]
-> You may see notificaitons about Pylance or improving performance on Windows.
+> You may see notifications about Pylance or improving performance on Windows.
 You can safely dismiss any notifications that you see in VS Code.
 You won't need to do those things.

 ## Inspect the container